What to consider when calculating the ROI of your ERP implementation

 Other factors to consider

-- Optimization of your inventory level: Whether you have too much inventory on hand or too little, an ERP solution will help determine the optimal amount to maintain in order to avoid stockouts but minimize your warehouse overhead.
+- Inventory planning: Whether you have too much inventory on hand or too little, an ERP solution will help determine the optimal amount to maintain in order to avoid stockouts but minimize your warehouse overhead.
 This will save you money in the long run.

-- Improved production: As with optimizing your inventory level, ERP solutions lower costs through streamlined processes, reducing redundancy through data visibility and improving data consistency with better access across departments within the organization.
+- Improved production: ERP software can help lower costs through streamlined processes, reducing redundancy through data visibility and improving data consistency with better access across departments within the organization.

 Also, don’t write this off: two additional factors to consider are your payback period and the intangible benefits you receive from running your business using ERP software.
 The payback period is the period of time it takes to recoup the cost of your implementation.
 While you will begin to see the return on your ERP investment quickly, many forget that these will not appear as a profit until the payback period is over.